-The Company issued 146 thousand and 75 thousand of new shares of common stock for the exercise of employee stock options in December 31, 2020 and 2019, with par value of \$10 per share, amounting to \$1,460 thousand and \$755 thousand, respectively.
-The paid-in shares were \$1,236 thousand and \$663 thousand, respectively.
-The difference between the par value and the subscription price per share was debited from the capital reserve stock issuance premium.
-For the 146 thousand of shares in 2020 and 58 thousand of shares in 2019 that were exercised, the related registration procedures were completed.
+The company issued 50 thousand and 146 thousand of new shares of common stock for the exercise of employee stock options in 2021 and 2020, at par value \$10 per share, amounted to \$500 thousand and \$1,460 thousand with paid amounted to \$410 thousand and \$1,236 thousand.
+The difference between par value and subscription price were recorded as capital surplus-share premium.
+For the aforementioned 50 thousand and 146 thousand of shares, relevant registration procedures were completed.

-The convertible bonds issued by the Company in the year of 2019 had been converted to common share of \$230,479 thousand and the number of converted shares was 23,048 thousand of shares.
-As of December 31, 2020, there were 10,369 thousand of shares outstanding for legal registration procedures.
+The convertible bonds issued by the Company in 2019 had been converted to common share of \$36,898 thousand and the number of converted shares was 3,690 thousand of shares.
+As of December 31, 2021, relevant registration procedures were completed.